tscmacdonald/tscmacdonald.github.io/_posts/2021-12-20-diffusiontips.md

 ---

 A friend messaged me the other day for some advice on how to run diffusion NMR measurements - or perhaps more accurately, on how _not_ to run them.
-Without meaning to be in any way comprehensive and assuming basic familiarity with NMR and diffusion, here are some of thoughts on the matter.
-Here the key things to be aware of at all times when performing diffusion NMR measurements, as I see it:

-1. Changes in (static) sample temperature or viscosity during the measurement or between measurements
-2. Convection
-3. Peak overlap between different chemical species
-4. Changing signal intensity during the measurement correlated with the gradient list
+Here are some thoughts on the matter and on potential problems to be aware of when running diffusion NMR measurements.
+I assume basic familiarity with NMR and diffusion, and don't meant to be at all comprehesive.
+If you're starting to think about diffusion NMR but have no experience with it, I'd recommend starting with Bruker's Diffusion NMR manual (a practical how-to guide) and then taking a look at Bill Price's two articles on the fundamentals of pulsed gradient diffusion measurements: [Part 1: Basic Theory](https://doi.org/10.1002/(SICI)1099-0534(1997)9:5%3C299::AID-CMR2%3E3.0.CO;2-U) and [Part 2: Experimental Aspects](https://doi.org/10.1002/(SICI)1099-0534(1998)10:4%3C197::AID-CMR1%3E3.0.CO;2-S).

+Finally, I've written this post assuming that the goal is to obtain an accurate, quantitative measure of diffusion under known conditions.
+This is not always necessary, and it's probably OK to be less careful when using diffusion measurements for more qualitative tasks (e.g. resolving the components of a crude mixture by DOSY NMR).

 # Diffusion: basic physics